ihcsim/routeguide/README.md

 `RecordRoute`  | Accepts a stream of points from the client and returns a summary of the route traversed.
 `RouteChat`    | Accepts a stream of route notes from the client and returns another stream of notes to the client.

-The GRPC server uses interceptors to return faulty responses.
-The `-fault-percent` flag can be used to adjust percentage of requests to be failed by the interceptors.
+It also uses interceptors to return faulty responses.
+The `-fault-percent` flag can be used to adjust percentage of failed requests.

-A GRPC client is included to call the APIs exposed by the GRPC server.
+The gRPC client is used to make RPC calls to the server APIs.
 It can be started in two modes:

 Mode       | Description
 ---------- | -----------
-`FIREHOSE` | The client issues random calls to all 4 APIs in a continuous loop.
-Each loop performs one call.
+`FIREHOSE` | The client issues random calls to all 4 APIs in an infinite loop.
-`REPEATN`  | The client issues sequential calls to all 4 server-side APIs.
-Each API is called N (default to 20) times.
-The client will exit once all the APIs are called.
+`REPEATN`  | The client issues N calls to the selected API.
+The client will exit once it repeated N calls.

 To run the server and client locally: